rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 The argument for some was akin to saying, if you loan out a car to people, but you know there's a .0001% chance that the breaks might fail, you have a duty and moral obligation to fix it before loaning it out.
 It's not good enough to inform the person borrowing the car "hey, the chance is pretty slim, but the brake's might give out".
-It's up to the user to decide whether they want to use the borrowed car or not.
-Several people were quite adamant that the moral imperative, and thus the onus to fix the issue was on the lender of the car, not on the decision of the person to not use the freely offered car.
+Many did not buy that it's up to the user to decide whether they want to use the borrowed car or not.
+Several people were quite adamant that the moral imperative, and thus the burden to fix the issue was on the lender of the car, not on the decision of the person to not use the freely offered car.

 This sense of entitlement leads to the next problem.